Robotizing/MiceWeb/README.md

 ## Development:

-The target is to create portable tool, not spending many resources to support different platforms, so using Bash seems a good solutuon.
+The target is to create portable tool, not spending many resources to support different platforms, so using Bash seems a good solution.
 See also [testssl.sh Coding Style](https://github.com/drwetter/testssl.sh/blob/3.2/Coding_Convention.md) to get into the spirit.

 ---